5 Reasons a Daily Quiet Time Is Part of My Homeschool Schedule

 3. Quiet Free Time

 Time to quietly explore other interests is something my kids look forward to each day.
 As homeschool moms, we can easily fall into the trap of directing all of our children's activities.
 Our daily quiet time is opportunity for my children to explore all on their own.
-Building with legos, drawing with colored pencils, constructing stuffed animal houses out of boxes or working on a simple sewing project are all activities my kids work on in the afternoon.
-I have been pleasantly amazed at how much they learn during this free time!
+Building with Legos, drawing with colored pencils, constructing stuffed animal houses out of boxes, or working on a simple sewing project are activities my kids do in the afternoon.
+Seeing how much they learn during this free time amazes me!

 4. Self-Care for Mom

 After a productive morning of school, an afternoon quiet time is my chance to recharge.
-I am not ashamed to admit that I take a nap during quiet time nearly every day throughout the school year.
-Naps make me a better mom, so I have learned to stop fighting what will help me get through my day well.
+I'm not ashamed that I take a nap during quiet time nearly every day throughout the school year.
+Naps make me a better mom.
+I have learned to stop fighting what will help me get through my day well.

 5. Transition from Teacher Back to Mom

-Growing up homeschooled, I always appreciated the many times my mom took off her teacher hat and played the role of my mother.
+Growing up homeschooled, I appreciated the times my mom took off her teacher hat and played the role of my mother.
 I try to implement this change of roles in our home, too.
-During afternoon quiet time I begin my transition from mom as teacher back to regular old Mom and begin to prepare for a night of family time.
+During afternoon quiet time I begin my transition from teacher back to regular ol' Mom preparing for an evening of family time.

-If your family is needing more rest and relaxation added to your homeschool routine, I encourage you to try a daily quiet time.
-It may be just what your family needs to add some relaxation to your homeschool days.
+If your family is needing more rest and relaxation in your homeschool routine, I encourage you to try a daily quiet time.
+It may be just the ticket!

 Ready to use a curriculum that provides more margin for rest?
 Go to SmoothCourse to explore your options.